amythest14/linked-blog-starter-md/A Level/Psychology/Huish 30/Huish 30 Weeks 1-4.md

 Social learning theory says that watching a role model getting praised results in vicarious reinforcement and behaviour will be encouraged in the person watching.
 So Mr Benson could praise some of the children that do not push, and even reward them by giving them sweets or 'praise points'.
 This might work even better if he praised the more popular children in the class when they don't push as they would be seen as more of a role model to the other children.

 ###### Q2: Grace’s room is always messy.
 Her older sister, Lily, keeps her room very tidy.
 The next time Lily tidies her room, the girls’ mother gives Lily five pounds.
 Using your knowledge of social learning theory, explain why Grace might be more likely to tidy her room in the future.

+In social learning theory, people are described to imitate the actions of those they observe being rewarded, called vicarious reinforcement.